thomaspanf/ethernautnotes/3 Coin Flip/Coinflip.md

 uint256 blockValue = uint256(blockhash(block.number.sub(1)));
 ```

 The flip function will use this to randomly pick a side of a coin.
-An attacker can take advantage of this method of random number generation to 'predict' what side the coin will flip by deploying a contract with a function that mirrors the exact behavior of the flip() function to predict the correct side to pass into flip().
+An attacker can take advantage of this method of random number generation to 'predict' what side the coin will flip by deploying a contract with a function that mirrors the exact behavior of the flip() function.

 >Solution:
 HackFlip.sol() is in this same folder.
 Deploy to remix and pass the ethernaut level instance address into the constructor, then call HackFlip 10 times.